Financial Advisor Tim Hayes

 The 403(b) catch-up can be used in conjunction with the age fifty catch-up and 457 plan.
 However, the 457-plan catch-up cannot be used with the age fifty catch-up, although the employee could still contribute to a 403(b).

-Putting large amounts of your savings into a 403(b) and 457 plan does not reduce your income for the Massachusetts Retirement System calculations.
+Putting large amounts of your savings into a 403(b) and 457 account does not reduce your income for the Massachusetts Retirement System calculations.

 Not everyone can afford to save the maximum; however, it is good to know that educators have a well-deserved potential benefit.